Bernie Sanders lauds James Thompson for keeping it close

 “Nobody likes to lose a close election but, in a congressional district that Donald Trump won by 27 points last fall, James lost by just seven points last night,” Sanders said in a statement.
 “That’s an incredibly impressive showing.”

-Sanders, who came to national prominence last year with a surprisingly strong grassroots campaign for the Democratic presidential nomination, had endorsed Thompson in the race.
+Sanders, who came to national prominence last year with a surprisingly strong grassroots campaign for the Democratic presidential nomination, had endorsed Thompson.

 And progressive Democrats who were energized last year by Sanders’ campaign against Hillary Clinton made up a large part of the “Thompson Army” of core supporters.

-Sanders said the close finish bodes well for progressives in areas where they’re not starting as far behind in party registration as south-central Kansas.
+Sanders said Thompson’s finish bodes well for progressives in areas where they’re not starting as far behind in party registration as in south-central Kansas.

 In the 4th District, Republicans outnumber Democrats about 187,000 to 96,000, with 140,000 unaffiliated voters.

-He said Thompson achieved “a showing that makes the entire country understand that grassroots America is beginning to stand up and fight back against the 1 percent (of the wealthy) – and that the momentum is with us.”
+He added that Thompson achieved “a showing that makes the entire country understand that grassroots America is beginning to stand up and fight back against the 1 percent (of the wealthy) – and that the momentum is with us.”

 Dion Lefler: 316-268-6527, @DionKansas